• Skip to primary navigation

 My Top Tips

-♡ The hash browns must be a room temperature and thoroughly thawed for the casserole to combine easily and bake up hot and bubbling in the time stated.
+♡ The hash browns must be at room temperature, and thoroughly thawed for the casserole to combine easily and bake up hot and bubbling in the time stated.

 Substitutions & Variations